-When that happens, it’s only natural that some staff will have reservations about returning.
+When you bring your employees back to the workplace, it’s only natural that some of them will have reservations about returning.

 There are, however, steps you can take to alleviate their fears.
 Here, we look at what you can do to make the return to work that bit easier.